 The Strength of Your Case

-When your divorce ends up in court, you will not be sure about the decision of the judge.
+In most states in the US, hiring an attorney is not required if you have an uncontested divorce.
+Getting an uncontested divorce in Texas, for example, can be done without the help of a divorce lawyer provided that both parties agree on all issues.
+But when your divorce ends up in court, you will not be sure about the decision of the judge.
 A great lawyer can often gauge the rend result and help you develop a strategy to put you in the best position.
 A respected attorney will be honest about the strength of your case during your first meeting and tell you what you can expect from it.